Vic-Warden/Digital-Life-Hipper-Monitoring/docs/learning/journalDarian.md

 ## Summary

 By completing this learning story, I developed foundational skills in building structured, visually engaging, and responsive web dashboards using HTML and CSS.
 This sets the groundwork for designing real-world UIs for applications like therapy management systems.

+## Learning story 6:

+As a student, I want to learn how to add interactivity using JavaScript, so I can make dashboards that respond to user actions.

+## What I Learned

+This learning story helped me understand how JavaScript brings dynamics to static web pages.
+Through the Therapist Dashboard project, I explored:

+- **DOM Manipulation**: Used JavaScript to update content dynamically based on user actions.
+- **Event Handling**: Attached functions to buttons for adding, editing, and deleting goals.
+- **Data Visualization**: Built a basic interactive chart using the Canvas API to show metrics like steps and PAM scores.
+- **Reusable Functions**: Learned to organize JavaScript code using functions like `initializeChart()` and `updateCircularProgress()`.
+- **Prototype Data Structures**: Worked with object-based data like `chartData` to simulate real-time input and changes.

+## Summary

+This exercise strengthened my ability to build interactive, user-responsive web applications using JavaScript.
+I now have a working understanding of how data, events, and visual components work together in modern dashboards.